 - Stajano C. La reacción frénica en ginecología.
 La semana médica, Buenos Aires.
 1920; 27: 243-248.

-- Fitz-Hugh T. Acute gonococcic perihepatitis – a new syndrome of right upper quadrant abdominal pain in young women.
-Reviews in Gastroenterology 1936; 3: 125–131
+- Fitz-Hugh T Jr. Acute gonococcic perihepatitis – a new syndrome of right upper quadrant abdominal pain in young women.
+Review of gastroenterology.
+1936; 3: 125–131.

 - Müller-Schoop JW, Wang SP et al. Chlamydia trachomatis as possible cause of peritonitis and perihepatitis in young women.
 Br Med J 1978;1:1022-1024

 - Wang SP et al. Chlamydia trachomatis infection in Fitz-Hugh-Curtis syndrome.
 Am J Obstet Gynecol.
 1980; 138(7: 2): 1034-8